okdistribute/dps/readme.md

 # dps (data per second)

-Search and manage datasets.
-This is mostly vaporware.
+Search, manage, and update datasets. **This is mostly vaporware at the moment.**

 With open data comes a price.
 Tracking and managing many urls from which you harvest data APIs can be a nightmare, let alone if you have custom scraping processes to clean that data!
 This will quickly become a desktop application that maps point-and-click functions to commandline features.

-Enter dps.

 ## CLI api (first pass)